Miguel-arch/Evaluaciones-Bases-2-Miguel-Ku-Liang/Evaluaciones/Resumen-4.md

 ### Schema Agnostic Indexing

 #### No Schema, No Problem!

+The schema of a document describes the structure and the type system of the document independent of the document instance.
+DocumentDB exploits the simplicity of JSON and its lack of a schema specification.

 #### Documents as Trees

+Representing JSON documents as trees normalizes the structure and the instance values across documents into a dynamically encoded path structure.

 #### Index as a Document

+Every path in a document tree is indexed.
+Each update of a document to a collection leads to update of the structure of the index.

+There are two possible mappings of document and the paths:
+* **forward index mapping**: keeps a map of (document id, path) tuples
+* **inverted index mapping**: keeps a map of (path, document id) tuples

 #### DocumentDB Queries

+Developers can query DocumentDB collections using queries written in SQL and JavaScript.
+They operate directly against the tree representation.

 ### Logical Index Organization